cyberjunky/3commas-cyber-bots/README.md

 #### Start Automatically

-Example service files `3commas-galaxyscore-bot.service`, `3commas-altrank-bot.service` (and -env- variants if you use the enviroment described above) can be found in the `scripts` directory, you need to edit the paths and your user inside them to reflect your install..
+Example service files `3commas-galaxyscore-bot.service`, `3commas-altrank-bot.service` (and `3commas-galaxyscore-env-bot.service`, `3commas-altrank-env-bot.service` if you use the .env enviroment described above) are provided,.
+They can all be found in the `scripts` directory, you need to edit the paths and your user inside them to reflect your install.
+And install the service you need as describe below.

 ```
 sudo cp 3commas-galaxyscore-bot.service /etc/systemd/system/
 sudo systemctl start 3commas-galaxyscore-bot.service